CANSail Dinghy Programming

 Instructors trained at CANSail cliniics in 2012 and afternare CANSail accredited and simply need to be sure to REGISTER with Sail Canada for the given year to access teaching tools in their CANSail profile.

 Any registered Sail Canada (CYA) Instructor whose certification is currently valid remains eligible to teach and evaluate the Sail Canada (CYA) traditional programming.
 Re-certification processes for these Instructors will include being CANSail trained.

-Sail Canada member sailing schools and clubs with CANSail Instructors are providing renowned Learn-to-Sail programming - be it CANSail or Sail Canada (CYA) traditional.
 A recognized CANSail Training Centre has CANSail Instructors on staff, and is registered with their Provincial Sailing Association to receive delivery-support services and resources.
-Be sure to look for Sail Canada Instructors at your Sailing School!
+Be sure to look for certified Sail Canada Instructors at your Sailing School!

 Checklick offers helpful services to CANSail Instructors and Recognized CANSail Training Centre Schools!

 - Electronic CANSail Checklists for CANSail Instructors